Top Menu

 Spanish colonial façade

 However, let's start by knowing who Antonio Nariño was.
-Antonio Amador Jose de Nariño y Alvarez del Casal (Santa Fe de Bogota, Colombia 1765-1824 Villa de Leyva, Colombia) was a Colombian ideological precursor of the independence movement in New Granada (Colombia).
+Antonio Amador Jose de Nariño y Alvarez del Casal (Santa Fe de Bogota, Colombia, 1765-1824 Villa de Leyva, Colombia) was a Colombian ideological precursor of the independence movement in New Granada (Colombia).
 He was also one of the first political and military leaders.

 Nariño admired the political ideologies of the leaders of the French and American Revolutions.
 He held meetings to discuss the need for independence and the means of achieving it.